kalisio/kdk/vite/README.md

 ```

 > [!NOTE]
-> Moving components to a single directory is hard as they are part of the source code split into core/map directories.
+> Moving components to a single directory is hard as they are part of the source code split into `core`/`map` directories.
-> This would probably require to rewrite the `loadComponent` utility function to `@component` alias.
+> This would probably require to rewrite the `loadComponent` utility function using the `@component` alias.

 ### How to integrate Quasar langage packs ?